-The following table describes the main substantive changes implemented in comparison to the assessment from 30 January 2023.
+The following table describes the main substantive changes implemented in comparison to the assessment from 12 September 2023.

-Topic Rationale Score on cover sheet Scores have been updated to include the project types hydropower (dams) and hydropower (run-of-river) Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
+Торіс Rationale Score on cover sheet Scores have been updated to include the project types commercial afforestation and improved forest management.
+Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
 Scoring results Section was updated to reflect the scores for the new project types.
-Previously missing explanatory texts for already assessed project types wind power (onshore), solar photovoltaic and household biodigester have been added.